doktor500/hook/README.md

 ## To release a new version based on the commit message use the format vX.X.Xs

-For example: `git commit -am "Updare readme v1.0.0"`
+For example: `git commit -m "Updare readme v1.0.0"`